-\textbf{Dataset} Many efforts have been made to develop post-training datasets, which generally follow two main methodological directions.
-The first involves research works that introduce new post-training recipes as part of their model development, such as in \cite{sengupta2023jaisjaischatarabiccentricfoundation}, \cite{huang2024acegptlocalizinglargelanguage}, \cite{liang2024alignmentpretrainingnativealignment}, \cite{zhu2024secondlanguagearabicacquisition}, \cite{bari2024allamlargelanguagemodels}, \cite{fanar}, \cite{alnumay2025commandr7barabicsmall} and \cite{falcon-arabic}.
-These recipes typically include collecting, filtering, and creating post-training datasets, which may come in various forms either prompt-template-based, human-curated, synthetically generated, or translated from English datasets.
-Although these efforts incorporate post-training datasets, they offer little transparency about data sources, design choices, or alignment goals.

-The second direction, though less common, focuses more exclusively on building high-quality post-training datasets without necessarily developing a new model.
-One example of this approach is \cite{alyafeai2024cidarculturallyrelevantinstruction} which centers on constructing culturally aligned Arabic post-training dataset.

-\textbf{Post-training Survey} Most prior work on Arabic datasets has focused on pre-training corpora rather than post-training data. \cite{zaghouani2017critical} and \cite{ahmed2022freely} survey general Arabic corpora, while \cite{mashaabi2024survey} briefly mentions datasets used in Arabic LLMs, which are mostly proprietary and pre-training oriented.
-Task-specific studies like \cite{saoudi2023comprehensive} and \cite{bensalem2024toxic} target Question and Answering (Q\&A) and toxicity detection, respectively, but do not address post-training needs.
+A key reason behind this gap is that Arabic still underrepresented in post-training efforts~\cite{guellil2021arabic} even though it is a native language of over 400 million speakers across 22 countries, and its position as the fourth most used language on the Internet~\cite{boudad2018sentiment}.
+This underrepresentation is largely due to limited publication of Arabic post-training dataset.
+Moreover, the Arabic language has rich morphology, non-concatenative word formation, complex syntactic structures, and significant diglossia between Classical Arabic (CA), Modern Standard Arabic (MSA), and Dialectal Arabic (DA), which introduce additional layers of ambiguity \cite{darwish-2014-arabizi}.
+Given Arabic’s linguistic complexity, cultural richness, and global relevance~\cite{bakalla2023arabic, versteegh2014arabic}, it is essential to rethink how post-training resources are developed for the language.

-Our work addresses these challenges by systematically reviewing Arabic post-training datasets and their limitations.
-Specifically, our work makes the following contributions: \begin{itemize} \item We systematically reviewed datasets used for post-training and alignment of Arabic language models. \item We developed a tool to automatically extract Arabic post-training datasets from the Hugging Face Hub and evaluated each dataset across six dimensions: documentation, popularity, adoption, recency, licensing, and scientific value. \item We identified critical gaps in Arabic dataset development and offered recommendations to improve transparency, cultural relevance, and downstream usability. \end{itemize}
+This paper surveys existing Arabic post-training datasets, identifies critical gaps, addresses challenges, and offers recommendations, all to guide future Arabic post-training dataset development.
+We list our main contributions as the following: \begin{itemize} \item We systematically reviewed publicly open Arabic datasets used for post-training and alignment of Arabic-centric language models. \item We developed tools\footnote{\url{www.github.com/refineaidev/mind-the-gap}.} to automatically extract Arabic post-training datasets from the Hugging Face Hub and evaluate each dataset across six dimensions: documentation, popularity, adoption, recency and maintenance, licensing transparency, and scientific value.

+\item We identified critical gaps in Arabic post-training dataset development and offered recommendations to improve transparency, cultural relevance, and downstream usability. \end{itemize}